vipocenka/ZoKrates/zokrates_book/src/examples/sha256example.md

 ["263561599766550617289250058199814760685","65303172752238645975888084098459749904"]
 ```

-By concatenating the outputs as 128 bit numbers, we arrive at the following value as the hash for our selected pre-image :
+By concatenating the outputs as 128-bit numbers, we arrive at the following value as the hash for our selected pre-image :
 `0xc6481e22c5ff4164af680b8cfaa5e8ed3120eeff89c4f307c4a6faaae059ce10`

 ## Prove knowledge of pre-image